H4ppy-04/waifu2x-web-bulk-image-upscaler/README.md

 # waifu2x-web-video-upscaler
  A python script that takes a folder of images as input, and upscales them using a waifu2x-web endpoint

+## Requirements:
+1. Python 3.6+
+2. selenium
+3. chromedriver (same version as your chrome browser)

 ## Usage
 ```bash
 python3 upscale.py "inputDir" "outputDir" "https://url-to-endpoint"